OpenZeppelin/awesome-openzeppelin/README.md

-# awesome-zeppelin
+# awesome-openzeppelin

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-> Blockchain educational resources curated by the Zeppelin team.
+> Blockchain educational resources curated by the OpenZeppelin team.

-[Zeppelin](https://zeppelin.solutions) builds key infrastructure to develop and operate smart contract systems.
+[OpenZeppelin](https://openzeppelin.com) builds key infrastructure to develop and operate smart contract systems.
 We work on:
-* [OpenZeppelin](https://openzeppelin.org/): a package for secure smart contract development.
+* [OpenZeppelin Contracts](https://openzeppelin.com/contracts): a package for secure smart contract development.
-* [ZeppelinOS](https://zeppelinos.org/): a platform to develop, deploy and operate smart contract projects on Ethereum and every other EVM and eWASM-powered blockchain.
+* [OpenZeppelin SDK](https://openzeppelin.com/sdk): a platform to develop, deploy and operate smart contract projects on Ethereum and every other EVM and eWASM-powered blockchain.
-* [Audits](https://zeppelin.solutions/security-audits/): verification of key projects for the decentralized ecosystem.
+* [Audits](https://openzeppelin.com/security-audits/): verification of key projects for the decentralized ecosystem.

 This repository contains links to resources that have been important parts of our learnings and that influence how we work on our projects.
-If you want to join the Zeppelin team, [we are hiring!](https://zeppelin.solutions/jobs/).
+If you want to join the OpenZeppelin team, [we are hiring!](https://openzeppelin.com/jobs/).

 ## Table of Contents